A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Correspondence-Driven Hyperfunction and Its Smoothing

 The discontinuity of $\phi^{\text{cd}}(x)$ poses significant challenges for designing algorithms to optimize it directly.
 To address this, we consider a smoothed approximation of the hyperfunction, denoted by $\phi^{\text{cd}}_\xi(x)$, obtained by convolving $\phi^{\text{cd}}(x)$ with a smooth mollifier.
 Specifically, we use the Gaussian kernel

 and define the {\bf smoothed version of correspondence-driven hyperfunction}

 Its gradient can be computed as

 This smoothing procedure produces a smooth approximation $\phi^{\text{cd}}_\xi(x)$, which approximates $\phi^{\text{cd}}(x)$ well in regions where $\phi^{\text{cd}}(x)$ is continuous.
 As illustrated in Figure \ref{fig:smoothing}, the smoothed function aligns well with the original function except near the discontinuity.
-Moreover, the minimizer of the smoothed function converges to $0^-$ as the smoothing parameter $\xi$ tends $0$.
+Moreover, the minimizer of the smoothed function converges to $0$ from the left as the smoothing parameter $\xi$ tends to $0$.

 Before analyzing $\phi^{\text{cd}}_\xi(x)$ and designing the algorithm, we clarify two issues related to the well-definedness of the convolution.